-- Everything is controlled by a trusted party. - Parties sends their coins with a promise to return them back. - Huge trust risk, will the mixer return the coins back? - Several theft incidents over the past years. - The mixer has a full record of which coins were sent to who. - It still have the transaction linkability information. - Will it delete this record and not reveal them later? - Do we trust the mixer to randomly shuffle coins? - May send coins in a non-random manner allowing deanonymization.
+- Everything is controlled by a trusted party. - Parties send their coins with a promise to get them back. - Huge trust risk, will the mixer return the coins back? - Several theft incidents over the past years. - The mixer has a full record of which coins were sent to who. - It has all transaction linkability information. - Will it comply and fully delete this record? - Do we trust the mixer to randomly shuffle coins? - May send coins in a non-random manner allowing deanonymization.

-Mixcoin[Bonneau et al., 2014]
+Mixcoin [Bonneau et al., 2014]

-- Although anonymous cryptocurrencies were already out there, the goal is to have something efficiency and fully compatible with Bitcoin. - Add accountability to expose theft. - A mixer issues a warranty to return the coins. - If it does not, the user exposes this warranty, destroying the reputation of the mixer. - The mixer creates an escrow address to which the funds will be sent. - Later, it shuffles the escrows and send each user an equal amount of funds back (to new fresh addresses). - Calibrate incentives so that rational mixers will act honestly. - Propose the use of a series of mixers to reduce the probability of local records risk.
+- Although anonymous cryptocurrencies were already out there, the goal is to have something efficient and fully compatible with Bitcoin. - Add accountability to expose theft. - A mixer issues a warranty to return the coins. - If it does not, the user discloses this warranty, and hence destroying the reputation of the mixer. - The mixer creates an escrow address for each party to deposit her coins. - Later, the mixer shuffles the escrows and sends each user an equal amount of her coins back (to new fresh addresses). - Calibrate incentives so that rational mixers will act honestly. - Propose the use of a series of mixers to reduce the probability of local records risk.

-Mixcoin[Bonneau et al., 2014]
+Mixcoin [Bonneau et al., 2014]

-- Still same security risks of a centralized mixer. - Theft. - Maybe it is worth it; destroy reputation but run away with a huge wealth. - Delays. - Users have to wait for long time to get coins back (to have a large anonymity set). - Local records exposure. - Mix networks (series of mixers) may not be always available.
+- Still same security risks of a centralized mixer. - o Theft. - Maybe it is worth it; destroy reputation but run away with a huge wealth. - Delays. - Users have to wait for long time to get coins back (to have a large anonymity set). - Local records exposure. - Mix networks (series of mixers) may not be always available.